 Our Commitment to Transparency

 This is our second annual transparency report.
 It details how we operate as a fashion business and highlights our ethical and environmental journey.
-It looks at our internal operations, our people and the culture that makes ELK a unique Australian brand.
+It looks at our internal operations, our people and the culture that make ELK a unique Australian brand.
 It serves as a public statement around our commitment to running a business with transparency, honesty and integrity, and tracks our progress against our 2025 goals.

 From our founders